|1 – Introduction|

 Do you feel comfortable pursuing a career that requires advanced mathematical and analytical skills?

-The study of economics is heavily based in math and analysis.
-If you’re not comfortable with your skill level in either, it might be best to consider an alternative field of study.
+The study of economics is heavily based on math and analysis.
+If you’re not comfortable with your skill level either, it might be best to consider an alternative field of study.

 Are you interested in pursuing a high-level management position?

-Online MBA programs with a focus in economics are well-rounded and teach students advanced management skills in addition to providing a solid education in economics.
+MBA programs focusing on economics are well-rounded and teach students advanced management skills and solid education in economics.
 By obtaining an online MBA in economics, you’re equipping yourself with the necessary skills to work in a top-level management position.

 Are you furthering your education with hopes of obtaining a promotion with your current employer?

 If you’re looking to advance your career to obtain higher pay and more responsibility with your current employer, getting your online MBA in economics might be the right choice for you.
-Students who graduate from online MBA programs are generally more qualified to take on top-level management positions than those with bachelor’s degrees.
+Students who graduate from an MBA program are generally more qualified to take on top-level management positions than those with bachelor’s degrees.